barefootfunk/holyspacebaby/src/visions/lab-rabbit.md

 mindChoice: ""
 chaosChoice: Inject more
 ---
-A lab rabbit has just been injected with a newly developed experimental love serum.
-The experimental batch is too powerful and she will soon die from oxytocin overdose.
-No love has ever been truer.
+A lab rabbit has been injected with an experimental love serum.
+The batch is too powerful and she will die in seconds from oxytocin overdose.
+She looks into your eyes.
+No love has ever been so deep.